-Ever since China came to the aid of the North Korean regime in the Korean war, China has been a reliable partner with North Korea.
-By maintaining good relations with North Korea, China hopes it will not stand alone against the United States, Japan, and South Korea in times of confrontation.
-Today China, by far, is North Korea’s primary economic backer and supplies most of its food and energy accounting for about 90 percent of North Korea’s trade volume.
+Ever since China came to the aid of the North Korea regime in the Korean war, China has been a reliable partner with North Korea.
+By maintaining good relations with North Korea, China hopes it will not stand alone against the United States, Japan, South Korea in times of confrontation.
+Today, China, by far, is North Korea’s primary economic backer and supplies most of its food and energy accounting for about 90 percent of North Korea’s trade volume.

 For those countries that seek stricter international sanctions against North Korea, China is often a barrier.
 China has regularly attempted to block or dilute U.N. legislation condemning North Korea’s transgressions.
 For instance, China was very critical in February of 2014 of a U.N. report detailing North Korea’s human rights abuses.
 Also in 2014 and later in 2015, China attempted to block U.N.
 Security Council meetings on North Korea.

 China’s support for North Korea does have its limits.
 North Korea’s nuclear tests are tying China’s hands.
 Earlier this year, Beijing suspended some coal trade—China’s greatest point of economic leverage—to Pyongyang.
 While China has attempted to suspend coal trade in the past, this time it seems to be enforcing its words with actions having turned away North Korean vessels delivering coal.
 There has been some chatter of curtailing or banning oil exports to North Korea if Pyongyang continues its nuclear tests.
 This past June the state-owned oil giant China National Petroleum Corporation suspended its fuel sales to North Korea out of fear the regime would be unable to make payments.